ms-iot/lightning/README.md

 This repository is for generating the Windows Developer Program for IoT Intel Galileo Nuget package

 ##Configure Visual Studio
-You’ll want to redirect visual studio’s *user templates* to the repository you are working in.
+You'll want to redirect visual studio's *user templates* to the repository you are working in.
 *Tools -> Options*

 ![Template Config](images/Nuget_TemplateConfig.png)